bookercodes/pusher-chatkit-tut/README.md

 If you think this sounds like a lot to tackle in one tutorial...
 You would normally be right!
-However, because we're going to use [Chatkit](pusher.com/chatkit), we can more or less focus exclusively on the front-end React code while Chatkit does the heavy lifting on the back-end.
+However, because we're going to use [Chatkit](pusher.com/chatkit), we can more or less focus exclusively on the front-end React code while Chatkit does the heavy lifting.

 ## Prerequisities